microservice-framework/api-todo-example/README.md

 	[war]	failed to read .env file.
 Creating default one.
   ```

+- wait 30 seconds until route will be cached.
 - open [Example App Page](http://microservice-frame.work/api-todo-example/)
   This page will connect your local API.